The Difference between “Visual” and “Mixing” Complements©

 Purple: Carbozole (Winsor) Violet PV23, OR mixed from Winsor (phthalo) Blue RS & Permanent Rose PV19

-We use MIXING COMPLEMENTS that we place opposite one another on the color wheel to make bright or saturated colors more neutral or duller.
+We use MIXING COMPLEMENTS that we place opposite one another on the color wheel to make bright, saturated colors more neutral or duller.

-The Optical synthesis: “VISUAL COMPLEMENTS” are used for color enhancement .
-They are pairs of colors that make each one appear more vibrant when they are painted contiguously. i.e. blue will appear more vibrant if juxtaposed by yellow.
-(Color enhancement is an aspect of the phenomenon known as simultaneous contrast, related to how the eye works. i.e. lateral inhibition and disinhibition) NOTE: You do not mix Visual Complements.
+The correct “VISUAL COMPLEMENTS” – color pairs as shown below- are used for color enhancement.
+The pairs when seen together make each one appear more vibrant when they are painted contiguously. i.e. blue will appear more vibrant if juxtaposed with yellow.

-The optical color pairs have been quantifiably established by Ellen Marx in her incisive book “Optical Contrast & Simultaneity” (1983 Van Nostrand Reinhold Company Inc).
-Ellen Marx does not use the term VISUAL COMPLEMENTS to describe the phenomena.
-That’s the term that I have come up with for painters in order to distinguish VISUAL COMPLEMENTS from MIXING COMPLEMENTS.
-I determined the corresponding artists’ pigments in the vertical chart below.
+The visual color pairs were quantifiably established by Ellen Marx in her incisive book “Optical Contrast & Simultaneity” (1983 Van Nostrand Reinhold Company Inc).
+I determined the corresponding artists’ pigments as on the vertical chart below.

-COMPLEMENTARY CONFUSION The mistake in not distinguishing between the colors of MIXING and VISUAL complementary color pairs dates from the start of the nineteenth century.
-Color-contrast was already an established principle and the term “complement” was first used for so called color harmony and afterimages.
+COMPLEMENTARY CONFUSION The mistake in not distinguishing the difference between the colors of MIXING and VISUAL complementary color pairs dates from the start of the nineteenth century.

-The confusion was sustained by Michel-Eugene Chevreul, a French chemist and color theorist who, unlike Goethe, did indeed understand the difference between subtractive, optical and additive color synthesis.
+The confusion was sustained by Michel-Eugene Chevreul, a French chemist and color theorist.
 In his book “The Principles of Harmony and Contrast of Colors and their Application to the Arts”(1839) he offered a wheel showing complementary pairs and specifically stated that this was for color modification “upon the eye”, and not for paint mixing.
-However, since he used the same colors pairs as Goethe, he continued the error of not distinguishing between “mixing” an “visual” complements.
-For instance, he used red/green instead of red/ turquoise, blue/orange instead of cyan/orange, and yellow/violet instead of yellow/blue for color enhancement.
-These color combinations were then erroneously used by many of the French Impressionist painters as well as fashion, garden and interior designers especially of that period.
+However, since he used the same colors pairs as Goethe, he continued the error of not distinguishing between “mixing” and “visual” phenomena.
+For instance, he used yellow/violet instead of yellow/blue for color enhancement.
+His color combinations were then erroneously used by many of the French Impressionist painters as well as fashion, garden and interior designers of that period.

-Ogden Rood in “Modern Chromatics” (1879) whom I referred to above, named the correct “visual” complementary contrast colors- pairs that he called “companions” that when juxtaposed glowed “with more than their natural brilliancy”.
+Ogden Rood in “Modern Chromatics” (1879) named the correct “visual” complementary contrast colors pairs that he described as “companions” that when juxtaposed glowed “with more than their natural brilliancy”.
 Unfortunately, he failed to articulate that there was a difference between “visual” and “mixing” complements.

-And so the confusion continued- until today when I hope this article has sorted out the mess for you!
-Let me know!
-You might be interested in my video on Visual Complements and Watercolor Right from the Start available from this site.
+And so the confusion continued- until today when I hope this article has sorted out the mess regarding the difference between MIXING and VISUAL COMPLEMENTS.
+Let me know! by email.
+You might also be interested in my DVD/video on Visual Complements and Watercolor Right from the Start.
+Both are available from this site.
 See the orderform.
-My other books published by Watson-Guptill publications, Color Right from the Start, Hilary Page’s Guide to Watercolor Paints have sold out.
-This revised article puts together their color information for you regarding the difference between MIXING and VISUAL COMPLEMENTS.

 This material was originally published by Daniel Smith Inc. in 2000 in their Inksmith publication.
 Sally Drew Editor.
 Also in The Artist UK magazine, Dr Sally Bulgin, Editor.